Ethical Fairness in Ubiquitous Health Sensing without Known Attributes: Experimental Results

-\paragraph{Models} Each dataset employs an autoencoder–classifier backbone tailored to its feature dimensionality and domain characteristics.
-Specifically, DNN model (used for \textbf{OHIO-T1DM}) consists of a 256–128–64–32 encoder and a 32–8–2 classifier head.
-The DNN model (for IHS) follows a compact 128–64–32 encoder with a 32–16–8–2 classifier.
-For EDA DNN model, the encoder compresses the input into a 128-dimensional latent representation using three linear layers with a deeper 128–64–64–2 classifier.
-Each model integrates a symmetric decoder for reconstruction learning, enabling joint representation regularization.
-These `pretrained autoencoder–classifier' networks (from module~1 in Section \ref{Step-1-design-choice}) serve as the initialization stage for \textbf{\textsc{Flare}}, on which it performs cluster-specific adaptation and cross-cluster aggregation.
+\paragraph{\textbf{Models}} Each dataset uses an autoencoder–classifier backbone tailored to its modality, with dataset-specific architectures for OhioT1DM, IHS, EDA, and Percept-R. All models follow a shared design: an encoder to learn latent representations, a classifier head for prediction, and a symmetric decoder for reconstruction learning, enabling joint representation regularization.
+These `pretrained autoencoder–classifier' networks (from Stage~1 in Section \ref{Step-1-design-choice}) serve as the initialization stage for \textbf{\textsc{Flare}}, on which it performs cluster-specific adaptation and cross-cluster aggregation.
+Further architectural details are provided in Appendix~\ref{appendix:data_models}. \paragraph{\textbf{Benign Baseline Models}} For each dataset, we select the best-performing benign baseline by F1-score from standard MLP, CNN, and LSTM models.
+Baselines follow prior settings repoirted in literature for OhioT1DM~\cite{marling2020ohiot1dm,arefeen2023designing}, EDA~\cite{xiao2024reading,xiao2025human}, and Percept-R~\cite{benway2022percept}; For IHS, baseline is tuned with Optuna and manual refinement.
+Full details are provided in Appendix~\ref{benign_eval}.

-\paragraph{Benign Baseline Models} The \emph{benign baseline} refers to standard supervised models trained without fairness or ethical regularization, serving as reference points for evaluating the BHE metrics of \textsc{Flare} and other FWD approaches.
-These baselines adopt established architectures and hyperparameter configurations from prior work.
-For the \textbf{OhioT1DM} dataset, we followed the models and parameter settings of Marling and Bunescu~\cite{marling2020ohiot1dm} and Arefeen and Ghasemzadeh~\cite{arefeen2023designing}.
-For the \textbf{EDA} dataset, we implemented the configurations proposed by Xiao et~al.~\cite{xiao2024reading, xiao2025human}.
-For the \textbf{IHS} dataset, since model configuration was not provided in the literature \cite{adler2021identifying}, the baseline was optimized through a combination of \emph{Optuna}~\cite{shekhar2021comparative} hyperparameter tuning and iterative manual refinement to obtain the highest benign performance.

-\paragraph{Hyperparameter Optimization} To ensure optimal and reproducible performance, all hyperparameters—including learning rate, batch size, weight decay, and the regularization coefficients $\alpha$, $\beta$, and $\gamma$—are tuned using the \emph{Optuna} hyperparameter optimization framework.
-Optuna employs Bayesian optimization with early stopping and dynamic pruning to efficiently explore the search space, automatically selecting the configuration that maximizes validation performance while maintaining fairness and stability objectives \cite{dada2025bayesian}.
-Comprehensive architectural, training, and preprocessing specifications are detailed in Appendix~\ref{appendix:data_models}.
+\paragraph{\textbf{Hyperparameter Optimization}} To ensure optimal and reproducible performance, all hyperparameters— including learning rate, batch size, weight decay, and the regularization coefficients $\alpha$, $\beta$ —are tuned using the \emph{Optuna} \cite{dada2025bayesian} hyperparameter optimization framework.
+Full configurations are provided in Appendix~\ref{app:hype}.